PalisadoesFoundation/talawa-admin/docs/docs/docs/getting-started/configuration.md

 ```

-If you are trying to access Talawa Admin from a remote host with the API URL containing "localhost", You will have to change the API URL to
+If you are trying to access Talawa Admin from a remote host with the API URL containing `localhost`, You will have to change the API URL to

 ```
 REACT_APP_TALAWA_URL="http://YOUR-REMOTE-ADDRESS:4000/graphql"